 He bristled.
 "I'm doing that fine."

 "My very existence contradicts you."
 A flippant wave of its hand, a casual dismissal.
 "Try again."

 Anger was starting to seep past blind shock.
 "What do you want with me?"

 Lips curled upwards; half smile, half leer.
 "To talk."

-The doppelganger swept one arm in a wide gesture.
+The doppelganger swept one arm in a wide gesture, tilting his head as so to watch him from the corners of his eyes.
 "You and I, we were one once," he continued.

 "Really?
-Because I don't remember looking like some wannabe-gothic prick, last I checked."
+Because I don't remember looking like a prick, last I checked."

 His alter ego laughed; a rich, mocking sound.
 "By all means, continue spouting your idea of wit at me.
 When you play like a human, that's really all you've got to fall back on."

 "And what the fuck is that supposed to mean?"
 Alex snarled.